LOT Polish Airlines: Pre-war LOT of the Second Republic

-In 1938 LOT changed its name, following the Polish spelling reform of that year from Polskie Linje Lotnicze 'LOT' to Polskie Linie Lotnicze 'LOT'.
-That same year, a well-publicised transatlantic test flight from Los Angeles via Buenos Aires, Natal, Dakar to Warsaw, aimed at judging the feasibility of introducing passenger service on the Poland-United States route, was successfully executed.
-There were plans to open services to London and Moscow, and even transatlantic service in 1940.
-The airline had carried 218,000 passengers before the servies were suspended after the outbreak of the Second World War on 1 September 1939 and during the following German occupation of Poland; most of LOT's aircraft were evacuated to Romania, two to Baltic states, and three L-14H to Great Britain.
-In 1939 there were 697 employees, including 25 pilots, most of which were evacuated along with the planes.
-13 airliners that got to Romania were seized by the Romanian government.
-For the duration of the Second World War, the airline suspended operations.
+In 1938, LOT changed its name, following that year's Polish spelling reform, from Polskie Linje Lotnicze 'LOT' to Polskie Linie Lotnicze 'LOT'.
+That same year, a well-publicised transatlantic test flight from Los Angeles to Warsaw via Buenos Aires, Natal and Dakar, aimed at judging the feasibility of introducing passenger service on the Poland-United States route, was successfully executed.
+There were plans to introduce London and Moscow flights, and even a transatlantic service in 1940.
+The airline had carried 218,000 passengers before services were suspended due to the outbreak of World War II on 1 September 1939.
+Most of LOT's aircraft were subsequently evacuated to Romania, two to the Baltic states, and three L-14Hs to Great Britain.
+In 1939 LOT had 697 employees, including 25 pilots, most of which were evacuated along with the planes.
+The 13 airliners that got to Romania were seized by the Romanian government.
+For the duration of the Second World War, LOT's operations were suspended.

-LOT during Polish People's Republic
+LOT during the Polish People's Republic

-After the Soviet occupation of Poland, from August 1944 until December 1945 the Polish Air Force maintained basic transport in the country; from March 1945 there were regular routes maintained by Civil Aviation Department of the Air Force.
-On 10 March 1945 the Polish government recreated the LOT airline, as a state-owned enterprise (Przedsiębiorstwo Państwowe Polskie Linie Lotnicze 'LOT'), which would mainly fly Soviet-built aircraft, owing to the tensions of the Cold War and Poland being a member of the Warsaw Pact.
-In 1946, seven years after service was first suspended, the airline restarted its operations after receiving ten Soviet-built ex-Air Force Lisunov Li-2Ts, then further passenger Li-2Ps and nine Douglas C-47s.
+After the Soviet occupation of Poland, from August 1944 until December 1945, the Polish Air Force maintained basic transport in the country.
+From March 1945 there were regular routes maintained by Civil Aviation Department of the Air Force.
+On 10 March 1945 the Polish Government reintroduced LOT as a state-owned enterprise (Przedsiębiorstwo Państwowe Polskie Linie Lotnicze 'LOT'), which would mainly fly Soviet-built aircraft, owing to the tensions of the Cold War and Poland being a member of the Warsaw Pact.
+In 1946, seven years after services were first suspended, the airline restarted its operations after receiving ten Soviet-built ex-Air Force Lisunov Li-2Ts, then further passenger Li-2Ps and nine Douglas C-47s.
 Both domestic and international services restarted that year, first to Berlin, Paris, Stockholm and Prague.
 In 1947 there were added routes to Bucharest, Budapest, Belgrad and Copenhagen.

-Five modern, although troublesome SE.161 Languedoc joined the fleet for a short period in 1947–1948, followed by five Ilyushin Il-12B in 1949; 13–20 Ilyushin Il-14s then followed in 1955–1957.
-After the end of Stalinism in Poland, few Western aircraft would be acquired; five Convair 240s in 1957 and three Vickers Viscounts in 1962 proved to be the last until the 1990s.
+Five modern, although troublesome SE.161 Languedocs joined the fleet for a short period in 1947–1948, followed by five Ilyushin Il-12Bs in 1949; 13–20 Ilyushin Il-14s then followed in 1955–1957.
+After the end of Stalinism in Poland, several Western aircraft would be acquired; five Convair 240s in 1957 and three Vickers Viscounts in 1962.
+These proved to be the last until the 1990s.
 After that, the composition of the airline's fleet shifted exclusively to Soviet-produced aircraft.
 Only in 1955 LOT inaugurated services to Moscow, being the centre of the Marxist–Leninist world, and to Vienna.
 Services to London and Zürich were not re-established until 1958, and to Rome until 1960.